Education's Top 5 Best Practices for Office 365 and OneDrive for Business

 ENSURE SECURITY REQUIREMENTS

 When educational institutions move to Office 365, they need to ensure that their investment remains managed, secured and optimized for the needs of both students and faculty.
-Join us on August 4, 2016 at 11am ET for Office 365 101: Education in Microsoft’s Cloud to learn how to track all user accounts, create better onboarding/offboarding for incoming/outgoing users, rightsizing the security for students and faculty, manage backups and more.
+Watch the webinar Office 365 101: Education in Microsoft’s Cloud to learn how to track all user accounts, create better onboarding/offboarding for incoming/outgoing users, rightsizing the security for students and faculty, manage backups and more.